 You will need time to process the loss of your loved one in the days, weeks, and months after their passing.
 You may understandably not have the bandwidth to take on what can be a complex and contentious legal proceeding.
 A lawyer recognizes what you are going through and can provide the attentive, empathetic guidance needed to move your wrongful death case forward while simultaneously giving you space to grieve.

 Depending on the nature of the claim, you may be going up against a company with considerable financial and legal resources.
-Our Gonzales wrongful death lawyers are prepared to level the playing field.
+Our wrongful death lawyers in Gonzales are prepared to level the playing field.
 We will investigate what happened, determine liability, and gather the evidence needed to prove the elements of the case.
 Our team will also work to avoid a drawn-out trial by attempting to negotiate a settlement that covers your losses.
 If an acceptable settlement is not possible, we will fight for you in court.
 In either scenario, we always endeavor to maximize the compensation you recover.

 Frequently Asked Questions about Wrongful Death in Louisiana